Edward Smith-Stanley, 12th Earl of Derby: Cockfighting and gamefowl

 For much of his career, Lord Derby employed a top feeder of the time, Paul Potter, to oversee his training.
 Potter's son handled these duties later in Lord Derby's life, and would, upon Lord Derby's death, receive possession of all Derby's birds, spurs, bags and fighting equipment, including the silk bags used for transporting the fowl, embroidered in Lord Derby's colours with the image of a fighting cock.
 He is thought to be the last member of the peerage to openly participate in the sport.

 Family

 Lord Derby married Lady Elizabeth, daughter of James Hamilton, 6th Duke of Hamilton, on 23 June 1774.
-She bore him three children:
+They had three children: